 We invest a lot in creating collection and object descriptions that are accurate and useful for research.
 Use any of these tools to find collections that may be relevant to your research.
 Our finding aids and catalog records are packed with information about our collections.
-If you can’t find the information you need virtually, use these descriptions to plan your research visit when we re-open.
+If you can’t find the information you need virtually, use these descriptions to plan your research visit.
 (But also, remember to contact us!
-We might be able to find what you need!)
+We need advanced notice to provide materials!)

 Overview of Collection Browse Tool